 When it comes to Pinterest, get visitors to become more involved with the ‘construction of your board.’
 If they’re interested in you and/or your website or blog, they’re going to start pinning their favorite pictures to your board.
 They’ll come back and keep pinning your site photos if you keep them updated and engaged.

 Eventually, they’ll become inspired enough to share with friends and family.
 Sometimes, you can introduce product incentives and/or offers with your photos, encouraging people to take advantage through your Pinterest content only.

 Show that you’re real.

-Sometimes, people on Pinterest might mistake a MLM business account as just another ‘bot' account, trying to shill a product.
+Sometimes, people on Pinterest might mistake an MLM business account as just another ‘bot’ account, trying to shill a product.
 To avoid visitors making such harsh assumptions, start actually participating on Pinterest the moment you register your account.

-The easiest way to start is pinning photos yourself, placing them into boards that correlate with your personal and business interests.
-Once people see what you're passionate about, they'll start becoming more interested in what you might have to offer.
+The easiest way to start is by pinning photos yourself, placing them into boards that correlate with your personal and business interests.
+Once people see what you’re passionate about, they’ll start becoming more interested in what you might have to offer.

 People like seeing a face behind the things that they might like.
 That’s a step you have to take if you’re building an MLM business through Pinterest itself.
 Now it’s your turn.
 Are you currently using Pinterest to build your business?
 If so, how are you doing it?
 I would love to hear your comments!